george-avr/loldle-solver/README.md

 ---

 ## What is LoLdle?
-**LoLdle** is a guessing game, similar to other popular online guessing games such as **Wordle**, where a randomly selected character (or champion) is chosen daily from the League of Legends video game.
-The goal for players is to find what the randomly selected hidden champion is, by taking a guess each time until the champion is found.

-What makes this challenge interesting is that after each guess the player makes, there is a feedback loop that takes place after each guess.
-Where, us the players, get some hints as to what the hidden champion's properties might be.
+**LoLdle** is a daily guessing game inspired by Wordle and based on the video game League of Legends.
+Each day, a random champion from the game is selected, and players must guess who it is.
+The goal is to find the correct champion in as few attempts as possible, with fewer guesses reflecting better performance.

+After each guess, the game provides feedback in the form of clues about the hidden champion’s characteristics, such as their role, region, resource type, release year, and other attributes.
+These hints help players narrow down the correct answer through deduction.

 ---